Desk Ideas and a $0 command center makeover…

 What do you think?

-A mason jar from my Grandma’s house, and a Paper Source spiral planner from one of my best friends are proudly displayed, and used here.
+A mason jar from my Grandma’s house and a spiral planner from one of my best friends are proudly displayed and used here.

 I think the drawer pulls are probably one of my favorite pieces to this super cheap desk in kitchen design.

-I have a whole board there called ~Outstanding Offices~ where I house all of the office design ideas I find beautiful and inspiring.
+I have a whole board there where I house all of the office design ideas I find beautiful and inspiring.
 You know, I have to be ready to rock and roll when that ship finally comes in you know.

-now go check and see what the other DIY housewives have whipped up for you in their kitchens!
+Be sure to check to see what the other DIY housewives have whipped up for you in their kitchens!